 The art of using lifting belts

-Always keep one thing in mind that using a weightlifting belt is only required while carrying out heavy powerlifting practices.
-When you wear a weightlifting belt, it enables you to lift heavier weight and also improves your results of practicing deadlifts, cleans, snatches and squats.
+Always keep one thing in mind that using a belt is only required while carrying out heavy powerlifting practices.
+When you wear a belt, it enables you to lift heavier weight and also improves your results romanian deadlifts, cleans, snatches and squats.

 Also read: How to squat properly?